novastera/llamacpp-rn/README.md

 - **Thread Count**: If `n_threads` is not provided, the library attempts to select a reasonable thread count based on the device's CPU cores.
 - **GPU Layers**: If `n_gpu_layers` is not specified, the library makes a best-effort estimate based on the device's capabilities and model parameters.
+- **Android GPU Acceleration**: The library automatically detects and prioritizes OpenCL over Vulkan for GPU acceleration on Android devices.
 - **User Control**: When you explicitly provide values for `n_threads` or `n_gpu_layers`, your values always take precedence.
 - **Graceful Fallback**: If GPU acceleration is requested but not available, the library silently falls back to CPU-only mode.